spacemeshos/protocol/intro.md

 ### Proof of Spacetime

 In Spacemesh, a Proof of Spacetime (abbreviated PoST) is how a miner establishes eligibility to produce blocks and participate in consensus.
 These proofs have two phases: an initial phase, where a miner allocates a chunk of hard drive space to the protocol, and commits to the contents of that space; and an ongoing phase, where the miner must submit a new proof of ongoing eligibility each epoch.
-See Mining [LINK] for more information.
+See [Mining](mining/01-overview.md) for more information.

 ### Producing blocks

 Once a miner has successfully generated and submitted an eligibility proof, the process of actually producing blocks is relatively straightforward: they collect transactions into a local transaction pool, and once per layer, assemble them into blocks and broadcast those blocks to the network.
-See Mining [LINK] for more information on this process.
+See [Mining](mining/01-overview.md) for more information on this process.

 ### Tortoise and Hare